Fraud Detection Summary

 Campaign Budget Control

-‘End date is reached’ and ‘Budget is reached’ alarms block your campaign’s traffic automatically when campaign end date or budget is reached, and you will get notifications via Slack or email.
+‘End date is reached’ and ‘Budget is reached’ alarms will block your campaign’s traffic automatically when the campaign hits the end date or the budget reaches zero.

-‘Daily cap is reached’ alarm blocks your campaign’s traffic automatically when the campaign reaches its daily cap, and you will get notifications via Slack or email.
+A ‘Daily cap is reached’ alarm blocks your campaign’s traffic automatically when the campaign reaches its daily cap.
+Personalize your notifications through email or Slack.

 Click To Install Optimization

-Interceptd helps users to optimize campaigns based on their performance KPIs by blocking sources based on Click-to-Install & Install-to-Event conversion rates.
+Interceptd helps users customize and optimize campaigns based on their performance KPIs by blocking sources based on Click-to-Install and Install-to-Event conversion rates.